 Pay off your credit cards in full every month – or better yet, set your cards to auto-pay.
 The moment you pay $1 in interest is the moment your miles become less valuable.

 Is This Card Worth the Annual Fee?

 We’re big fans of some of the top travel rewards credit cards, even those that come with seemingly eye-popping annual fees.
-We’re talking $550 a year for the American Express Platinum card and $450 annually for the Chase Sapphire Reserve.
+We’re talking $550 a year for the Platinum Card from American Express and $550 annually for the Chase Sapphire Reserve.
 But these cards aren’t right for everyone.
 Even cards with a more modest annual fee may not suit every traveler.

 But no matter the cost, many cards with an annual fee come with perks that drastically outweigh that cost.
 We tell people to do the math for themselves and decide whether a card with an annual fee makes sense for them.
 Study your travel habits and the benefits of a card.
 If you only travel once per year and can’t travel more even with a big stash of miles, a card with a large annual fee probably doesn’t make sense.

 Take the American Express Delta SkyMiles Gold card, for example.
 With free checked baggage for you and several companions, it would only take one round-trip with a bag for two people to cancel out the $95 annual fee.
 And remember that this card and many other entry-level cards waive that cost in the first year.

 And while the unbeatable perks on a card like the American Express Platinum are nice, they may not suit everyone.
 If you don’t have Uber in your area or a chance to use it, the $200 in annual credits don’t mean much.
 Lounge access is an incredible perk but make sure the wide array of options fits your travel plans.
 If not, that $550 annual fee stings a lot more.